-As of 2012, all the evidence points to the fact that given over the longer term antipsychotics are associated with increased rates of mortality.
-Death rates in schizophrenia and other psychoses are uniquely higher than for any medical illness and than they were 100 years ago.
+As of 2012, all the evidence points to the fact that antipsychotics increased rates of mortality when given over the longer term.
+Death rates in schizophrenia and other psychoses are - uniquely for any medical illness - higher than they were 100 years ago.
+These are acceptable risks to take in some cases of psychosis but much less so for manic-depressive illness, depression, anxiety or for children.

 The evidence that antipsychotics get people back to work is limited - doctors believe it happens but trials have not shown it.
-One of the better and more independent studies from 1988 showed that patients on antipsychotics were less likely to be readmitted to hospital if taking their medication continuously but also less likely to get a job or get married5.
+One of the better and more independent studies from 1988 showed that patients on antipsychotics were less likely to be readmitted to hospital if taking their medication continuously but also less likely to get a job or get married.